AbdullahTaherAnwerShaikh/AbdullahTaherAnwerShaikh/README.md

 ## 🧠 About Me

-- 🔍 Currently exploring: **AI/ML**, **Frontend Development**, and **DSA**
+- 🔍 Currently exploring: **AI/ML** and **Backend Developement**.
+- 👜 Currently working on **DSA** to improve my problem solving skills and improving my **Frontend Developement** in order to become a full stack developer.
-- 📚 Fast learner, open to new technologies, and always looking to grow
+- 📚 Fast learner, open to new technologies, and always looking to grow.
-- 🤝 Looking to collaborate on open-source, internships, and research opportunities
+- 🤝 Looking to collaborate on open-source, internships, and research opportunities.
 - 📖 Eager to learn and adapt to new programming languages, frameworks, and technologies as needed.